Jo-Wilfried Tsonga: 2019: Two titles, Paris quarterfinal

+Tsonga began his grass-court season the week following the French Open in Stuttgart, where he comfortably beat Mischa Zverev in the first round before losing to Milos Raonic in the 2nd round in a tightly contested 3-setter with two tiebreaks.
+He then played the ATP 500 Halle Open, where he beat Benoît Paire in two tight sets, before facing his rival and at that time 9-time champion of the tournament Roger Federer in the 2nd round.
+Despite the heavy favoritism of the Swiss, Tsonga had a great performance, forcing a tiebreak, in the 1st set, that he lost by 7–5, winning the 2nd set 6–4 and only succumbing by 7–5 in the 3rd.
+Federer went on to win his record 10th title in Halle.
+Tsonga made the third round of Wimbledon, after straight-set wins over Bernard Tomic and Ričardas Berankis, and lost in straight sets to world number 2 Rafael Nadal.

 Tsonga defeated world number 8 Karen Khachanov in the second round of the Washington Open to register his first win over a top-10 player in almost two years.
-He lost in the next round to 13th seed Kyle Edmund in straight sets.
+He lost in the next round to Kyle Edmund in straight sets.

 In September, Tsonga won his second title of the year at the Moselle Open defeating Aljaž Bedene in the final.

-Tsonga's last event of the year was the Paris Masters in October.
+Tsonga's last individual event of the year was the Paris Masters in October.
 As a wildcard, he made it to the quarterfinals defeating world number 9 Matteo Berrettini along the way.
 He played Rafael Nadal and lost in straight sets.

 At the end of 2019, Tsonga's ranking had jumped from 239 at the beginning of the year to 29 at the end.

 2020: Inactivity due to COVID-19

-Tsonga only played two matches in 2020.
+Tsonga played only two matches in 2020.
 The first one came at the Qatar Open where he went in as the 3rd seed and lost to Miomir Kecmanović in the first round.
 The second one came at the Australian Open where he went in as the 28th seed and lost to Alexei Popyrin in the first round.

-After the COVID-19 pandemic had shut down tennis in March, Tsonga decided to remain inactive for the rest of 2020 even when tennis came back in August.
+After the COVID-19 pandemic had shut down tennis in March, Tsonga decided to remain inactive for the rest of 2020, even when tennis came back in August.